 CurrentWare’s web content filtering software BrowseControl includes a category filtering database that provides you with a convenient way to block millions of websites across over 100 URL categories.

 When you seek access to a specific webpage, you will type in a Uniform Resource Locator (URL) into your address bar such as CurrentWare.com or CurrentWare.com/blog.
-URL filtering blocks or allows access to specific sites or web pages based on these URLs.
+URL filtering blocks or allows access to specific websites or web pages based on these URLs.

 URL filtering provides more granular and detailed web content filtering than DNS filtering by allowing companies to block individual web pages instead of the whole website at once.
 To make blocking entire websites easier URL-based web filters may also allow for wildcard filtering, which blocks the entire website unless exceptions are added to an allow list.